Restrictions on landlords' enforcement for non-payment of rent during the Covid-19 crisis

 1. Postponement of the right of forfeiture for non-payment of rent

-The Coronavirus Bill ("the Bill") postpones the landlord’s ability to exercise its right of forfeiture in respect of non-payment of rent against a business tenant during the period commencing on the day after the Bill is enacted and expiring on 30 June 2020 or such other date as determined by the relevant Secretary of State (or Welsh Minister in Wales) (the “relevant period”).
-For example, if the Bill is enacted on 25 March 2020, the relevant period will commence on 26 March 2020.
+The Act postpones a landlord’s ability to exercise its right of forfeiture in respect of non-payment of rent against a business tenant during the period commencing on 26 March 2020 and expiring on 30 June 2020) (the “relevant period”).
+It is expected that the Secretary of State (or Welsh Minister in Wales) will extend the relevant period beyond 30 June 2020.

 The postponement also applies to any court orders made relating to forfeiture proceedings for non-payment of rent from the High Court or County Court relating to applications made prior to the relevant period.
 No orders will be made for a tenant to give possession to a landlord of premises prior to the expiry of the relevant period.